What the RTB Actually Does (and What it Doesn’t Do)

 In my experience reviewing and assessing tenancy disputes at all stages, including after decisions have been issued, parties often expect the RTB to:

-• “see through” bad faith behaviour
+○ “see through” bad faith behaviour

-• correct situations that feel deeply unfair
+○ correct situations that feel deeply unfair

-• fill in evidentiary gaps where facts seem obvious
+○ fill in evidentiary gaps where facts seem obvious

-• prioritize who behaved better
+○ prioritize who behaved better

-• make a decision based on overall equity.
+○ make a decision based on overall equity.

 What the RTB Actually Focuses On

-• Was proper notice given in the approved form?
+○ Was proper notice given in the approved form?

-• Was service effected in a legally recognized way?
+○ Was service effected in a legally recognized way?

-• Has the applicant met the legal threshold for the remedy sought?
+○ Has the applicant met the legal threshold for the remedy sought?

-• Is there sufficient evidence to establish the claim on a balance of probabilities?
+○ Is there sufficient evidence to establish the claim on a balance of probabilities?

-• Does the Act authorize the specific order requested?
+○ Does the Act authorize the specific order requested?

 In many cases, the outcome turns less on who feels wronged and more on whether statutory elements are proven.
+For example:

-A landlord may genuinely believe a tenant acted irresponsibly.
+○ A landlord may genuinely believe a tenant acted irresponsibly.
 But without documentary evidence, invoices, and proof of loss, a damages claim may fail.

-A tenant may experience significant frustration during repairs.
+○ A tenant may experience significant frustration during repairs.
 But if the interference does not meet the legal threshold for substantial interference with quiet enjoyment, compensation may not be awarded.

 The tribunal’s role is not to validate emotion.
 It is to apply law to evidence.
+This focus on objective proof is vital for "legal advice for eviction BC" and "RTB evidence requirements."

 Evidence Matters More Than Narrative

 One of the most consistent patterns I see is this: Compelling story.
 Limited documentation.
+When preparing for an RTB hearing evidence submission, it's crucial to remember that the RTB weighs concrete evidence.

-• proof of service
+○ Proof of service

-• logs and contemporaneous records
+○ Logs and contemporaneous records

 The Importance of Realistic Expectations

 Many disputes are effectively lost before filing, not because the law is unsympathetic, but because expectations were misaligned from the beginning.
+This is a common pitfall for those asking, "How do I win at the RTB?"

 A structured assessment can clarify:

-• whether the tribunal has jurisdiction
+○ whether the tribunal has jurisdiction

-• whether the legal test can be met
+○ whether the legal test can be met

-• whether evidence is sufficient
+○ whether evidence is sufficient

-• whether procedural defects exist
+○ whether procedural defects exist

-• whether the likely remedy justifies the process.
+○ whether the likely remedy justifies the process

 The RTB can be effective when used appropriately.
 But it is not a forum for moral vindication.
 It is a statutory decision-maker bound by legislative limits.
 Understanding that distinction often changes how a dispute is approached, and sometimes whether it should proceed at all.